DasLab/ubr/README.md

 #### Option 1C.
 Cluster runs (SLURM; needed for NovaSeq scale runs)

-For NovaSeq runs (1B-8B reads), you'll likely need to do a cluster run.
+For Illumina NovaSeq output(1B-8B reads) or Ultima output (100B-1T reads; see also [Ultima section](#ultima)), you'll likely need to process the data through a cluster run.

-The data for a full example directory, even for a Miseq, is too big to store in a GitHub repo, but the example data are available in this [Google Drive folder](https://drive.google.com/drive/folders/1U0ZFlZQ-NXnDy18TsvSxZo8pwM-lzV1N?usp=drive_link).
+The data for a full example directory, even for a MiSeq, is too big to store in a GitHub repo, but the example data are available in this [Google Drive folder](https://drive.google.com/drive/folders/1U0ZFlZQ-NXnDy18TsvSxZo8pwM-lzV1N?usp=drive_link).

 Download those data, and put the files in the `example/data_full/` directory.